-The Budget of the Commonwealth includes General Fund of \$1,011,000 in fiscal year 2011 and \$2,022,000 in fiscal year 2012 for debt service for replacement and new construction of Glasgow State Nursing Facility (GSNF) on the current grounds.
+Included in the General Fund is \$1,011,000 in fiscal year 2011 and \$2,022,000 in fiscal year 2012 for debt service for replacement and new construction of Glasgow State Nursing Facility (GSNF) on the current grounds.
 This project will enable the continuation of services to mentally ill patients and individuals with developmental disabilities at this 24/7 residential facility.